 The Technical Report should describe the evidence base for EDIE information, discussing the quality of the underlying studies and noting any areas that are not covered.

-Unlike the Summary Page, it includes all sources (regardless of quality or location).
-The report should have a detailed narrative of all EDIE information available, including study populations for all included studies.
+Dependent on the amount of evidence available, the technical report may focus on high and moderate quality data only, which will be specified in-text.
+The report will include a detailed narrative of the EDIE information available, including study populations for all included studies.
 This will continue with a detailed narrative of any groups that have been excluded or under-represented in the research and what the implications of this might be for the effectiveness of the intervention in different contexts.
 The report should detail any sub-group analysis that has been carried out on outcomes for different groups.
 The report should also note how groups have been defined or categorized and whether there are any issues, for example whether differences in definitions between studies make it difficult to combine effect sizes or whether the categories used are too broad or too narrow to be useful.